 Is your venue fully accessible?
 If you have different spaces, are they all accessible?
 Are the restrooms also accessible?
 What about the main entrance?

-Have you enough facilitators, moderators and mentor available so that all participants will be treated equally.
+Have enough facilitators, moderators and mentors available so that all participants will be treated equally.
 Have members of your crew around the venue, visible, so that participants can reach them easily.